plone/training/docs/index.md

 {doc}`migrations/index`

-: Upgrading and migrating Plone sites using collective.exportimport and other methods
+: Upgrading and migrating Plone sites using `collective.exportimport` and other methods.

 {doc}`transmogrifier/index`